Julius-Tindugan/lenshine/README.md

 ## 🌟 Overview

-[cite_start]LenShine addresses the inefficiencies of manual scheduling and fragmented operations in photography studios. [cite: 29] [cite_start]By providing an intuitive platform for automated bookings, the application aims to simplify studio management, minimize errors, and enhance the overall customer experience. [cite: 30]
+LenShine addresses the inefficiencies of manual scheduling and fragmented operations in photography studios. [cite: 29] [cite_start]By providing an intuitive platform for automated bookings, the application aims to simplify studio management, minimize errors, and enhance the overall customer experience.

 ## ✨ App Features